 Take, for example, a fair housing organization dedicated to reducing and preventing racial segregation in Oakland, California.
-To achieve this mission, the organization lobbies the City Council to ensure that its zoning regulations allow for the distribution of affordable housing throughout the city.
+To achieve this mission, the organization advocates to the city council for zoning regulations that allow for the distribution of affordable housing throughout the city.
 The organization also meets with developers, realtors, and lenders to promote inclusive practices and conducts occasional audits to evaluate whether and how housing providers are contributing to segregated living patterns.
+See, e.g., Republican Nat'l Comm., 120 F.4th at 396-97.
 The organization receives a complaint that one of the only affordably priced rental providers in a predominantly white neighborhood is steering away Black applicants, thus entrenching racial segregation.
 The organization investigates the allegations and confirms the steering.
 This discriminatory conduct directly impairs the organization's mission and purpose of preventing segregation, and thus is an injury-in-fact, even though the organization's activities may continue as before.

-Under the majority's holding, this organization would not be able to seek redress for this injury in court because although the organization's mission has been impaired, the defendant's steering did not make it more difficult for the organization to carry out its preexisting activities.
+Under the majority's reasoning, this organization would not be able to seek redress for this injury in court because although the organization's mission has been impaired, the defendant's steering did not make it more difficult for the organization to carry out its preexisting activities.
 This discrimination would prevent the organization from achieving its mission and purpose, but the organization would have no recourse to stop the rental provider from continuing to steer Black applicants away from units in white neighborhoods.

 The consequences of this outcome go beyond Amici themselves, who provide resources and services to clients and communities in need.
-Many of
+Many of Amici's missions and activities are dedicated to helping vulnerable populations.

-Amici's missions and activities are dedicated to helping vulnerable populations.
 When Amici are injured-when they cannot achieve their missions or when they are forced to resort to self-help instead of serving their constituents-the harm is passed on to these vulnerable populations in the form of fewer resources.